-The individual service plan (ISP) contains essential information about the individual, which is used for planning, and implementing supports necessary for the participant to successfully live the life that they choose.
+The individual service plan (ISP), contains essential information about the individual, which is used for planning, and implementing supports necessary for the participant to successfully live the life that they choose.
 ISP's are based on written assessments and other supplemental documentation that supports the participant's need for each Waiver and Non-Waiver funded service in order to address the full range of individual needs.
-All ISPs must be developed in accordance with 55 PA Code, Chapter 52.
-The Commonwealth also expects that the person-centered ISP must reflect the services that are important for the individual to address and support needs as assessed through a person-centered functional assessment, as well as what is important to the person with regard to preferences for the delivery of such supports.
+All service plans must be developed in accordance with 55 PA Code, Chapter 52.
+The Commonwealth also expects that the person-centered service plan must reflect the services that are important for the individual to meet individual services and support needs as assessed through a person-centered functional assessment, as well as what is important to the person with regard to preferences for the delivery of such supports.
 In order to make fully informed decisions, the Service Coordinator provides and reviews with the participant a standard packet of information developed by OLTL in advance of the ISP meeting.
-The packet contains information on participant rights and responsibilities, participant choice, applying for home and community-based services programs, the role of the service coordinator, participant complaints, appeals and fair hearings, how to connect to other community resources, participant direction, abuse, neglect and exploitation, and fraud and abuse.
+The packet contains information on participant rights and responsibilities, participant choice, applying for home and community-based services programs, the role of the Service Coordinator, participant complaints, appeals and fair hearings, how to connect to other community resources, and fraud and abuse.